-Here R_i^k is the curvature tensor, p, ε and w are pressure, energy density and heat function, respectively, $G = Gc^{-4}(G$ - gravitational constant, c- speed of light), u^k - components of velocity (summation over repeated indexes is assumed from 0 to 3, $x^0 = \tau = ct$), λ_0 is CC, which we will put zero, σ is the covariant divergency, β and γ are nondimensional constants and g is the determinant of the metric tensor.
+Here R_i^k is the curvature tensor, p, ε and w are pressure, energy density and enthalpy density, respectively, $G = Gc^{-4}(G$ - gravitational constant, c- speed of light), u^k - components of velocity (summation over repeated indexes is assumed from 0 to 3, $x^0 = \tau = ct$), λ_0 is CC, which we will put zero, σ is the covariant divergency, g is the determinant of the metric tensor.
+For homogeneous and isotropic universe we can consider β and γ as nondimensional constants.
+But, if we wont to deal with formation of galaxies and LB, these parameters may become dynamical (see below).

 With $\beta = \gamma = 0$ we recover the classical equation of general relativity (GR).
 Let us note that curvature terms in lhs of (1) and additional terms $d\sigma/ds$ and σ^2 all contain second order (or square of first order) derivatives of metric tensor, which make these terms compatible.
-The importance of σ also follows from the fact that it is the only dynamic characteristic of media, which enters into the balance of the proper number density of particles n: $dn/ds + \sigma n = q$, where q is the rate of particle production (or absorption) by the vacuum.
+The importance of σ also follows from the fact that it is the only dynamic characteristic of media, which enters into the balance of the proper number density of particles $n : dn/ds + \sigma n = q$, where q is the rate of particle production (or absorption) by the vacuum.
 So, if n is constant (see the exact analytical solution (5) below) or changing slowly, than the σ -effect is, certainly, very important in quantum cosmology.